vexingcodes/spike-plugin/README.md

 The plugin shared object can be built using `g++` with the `-shared` and `-fPIC` flags.

 See the [example_cpp](example_cpp) directory in this repository for a complete example.

+## Rust Plugins
+Rust needs to implement its own version of `riscv/mmio_plugin.h` to define the C interface in a way that Rust understands.
+After that is done, implementing the plugin is fairly straightforward.

+See the [example_rust](example_rust) directory in this repository for a complete example.